BravePeople/MediaTests/README.md

 [A dynamic image CDN](https://www.imgix.com/) - Leverages CDN funcitonality and offloading resizing, only maintaining master copies of imagery

 [videojs](http://videojs.com/) - extending the video tag further - currently unimplemented

+---

+#### Findings:

+- Video backgrounds rarely use any audio.
+By disabling the audio track entirely, you can save megabytes off a ten second video with a silent track.